edify42/baby-time/README.md

 Can be very emotional.
 I need to support Jo 100% here and attend to whatever.

 ### During labour

 * Consider pulling the blinds down or dimming the lighting in the rooms.
 * Mellow and relaxed space.
+* TENS massage electrode (early through active stage) which causes pins and needles and cuts off some pain feeling through labour.
+Need to hire in advanced
+* Sterile water injection - direct injection to under skin into your back for pain relief.
+Repeat injections are possible.
+Really good for lower back pain.
+Can't be used in conjuction with any water things (shower) or hot packs on back.
+Also a bit uncomfortable.
+* Laughing gas is available for Fox, but not bear.
+Good for early phase of labour.
+Not good for actual labour as Fox needs to focus.
+* Morphine is available for Fox.
+It can cause nausea though so they give a second injection to help with that.
+Makes people drowsy.
+Jo does not want.
+* Epidural - I should do more research.
+Injected into the spinal cord and contains an opiod + anesthesia.

+During transition, we should call the midwifes immediately.

+#### Second stage contractions

+### Baby's head comes out (crowning)

+Episiotomy - small incision (cut) to assist the baby coming out.
+Perineum cut.
+Requires Fox to be stitched up afterwards.
+Saves fox from tearing more and is considered the best place to cut.

+Recovery time is longer (just like for a general tear).
+Some rehab is required.
+Physiotherapy, pelvic floor muscle exercises.
+Should improve blood supply to area to assist with healing.